Seneca-ICTOER/SEC520/docs/A-Labs/lab1.md

 **Answer the Task #1 observations / questions in your lab log book.**

-### Task #2: Install / Setup Vulnerable Linux OS as a Virtual Machine
+### Task #2: Install and Setup Vulnerable Linux OS as a Virtual Machine

 **Other Vulnerable Linux Distributions:** Although we will be using an outdate version of Fedora Linux, there are other Linux distributions of Linux that are designed with security flaws for penetration testing.
 An example would be **DVL** (_Damn Vulnerable Linux_).
 For interest, here is a link to download and install DVL: http://sourceforge.jp/projects/sfnet_virtualhacking/downloads/os/dvl/DVL_1.5_Infectious_Disease.iso/.